yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Grow_GettingStarted.html.md

 2. Download the SOOMLA Framework.
 Go to the "Download" window on the left side-panel, or click [here](http://dashboard.soom.la/downloads), and choose "Unity".

-3. Choose the "GROW BUNDLE" by clicking the "Download" button.
+3. Download the **GROW Bundle**.
 (NOTE: The "SOOMLA Bundle" contains the modules Store, Profile, & LevelUp, but does not contain Highway, meaning that it doesn't enable you to share data and participate in the data sharing community.)

 4. Download the package and double-click on the downloaded link, it'll import all the necessary files into your project.